Discos Flotantes Góticos De Finales Del Siglo Xv, Acero De 1,6 Mm, Par 1

 - Chuck length: approx. 4cm

-- Dimensions of the leather straps: approx. 8 x 1.6 cm / approx. 2 mm thick
+- Leather strap dimensions: approx. 8 x 1.6 cm / approx. 2 mm thick

 - Buckles suitable for a maximum strap width of 2 cm